rayje/Stor/README.md

         -h      Show this message
         -c      Start the client
         -s      Start the server
+        -k      Kill the Stor server
+        -x      Get the status of the Stor server

     SERVER OPTIONS:
         -p      The host address to be used by the Pastry server.
 This is required